enbytedev/YourBot/README.md

 # A-Bot
 This is my attempt at a Discord bot.
-If it has any bugs, please report them privately.
+If it has any bugs, please open an issue.

 YOU MAY NOT SELL ANY PORTION OF THIS BOT!